General Grievous: Reception

 General Grievous has become a fan favorite character and is considered one of the most popular villains in the Star Wars franchise.

-Several writers have placed General Grievous in "Top 10 Star Wars Villains" lists.
+Several entertainment publications have placed General Grievous in "Top 10 Star Wars Villains" lists.
 While the character's limited presence in Revenge of the Sith was criticized, his greater role and appearances throughout the Clone Wars in both the 2003 and 2008 animated series were praised for expanding on Grievous' character.

 The character's line from Revenge of the Sith, "Your lightsabers will make a fine addition to my collection", has gained popularity as an Internet meme.
-Amanda Derby from Screen Rant wrote: "Greet a Star Wars fan with the words, "Hello there," and they'll likely respond with, "General Kenobi".
+Amanda Derby from Screen Rant wrote: "Greet a Star Wars fan with the words, 'Hello there,' and they'll likely respond with, 'General Kenobi'.
 This alone is a testament to the popularity of General Grievous.
 Though it's hard to say whether fans love him for his skill or his meme-ability, there's no denying that Grievous is a favorite."